-Kazakh nomads have always lived in harmony with nature, so the many natural sights are important in Kazakhstan.
+Kazakh nomads have always lived in harmony with nature, so the many natural sights and attractions are important in Kazakhstan.
 From ancient days, when people were leaving drawings on the rocks in Tamgaly, to the modern day, where there are vast nature reserves across the country.
 Whether you want to head out on a short hike, a quick picnic, or a longer trek through the mountains or steppes, there’s no shortage of beautiful places.

 Baikonur is a truly unique experience - there are few places where you can see a rocket launch for yourself.
 Baikonur is the largest space launch facility in the world, and the only place currently launching manned flights to the International Space Station.
 You’ll tour the facility, learn about the history of spaceflight at the museums and memorials, and then witness a rocket launch - a truly unforgettable experience.

 From the openness of the steppes to the hustle of the big cities, Kazakhstan has plenty to explore.
 No matter what your interests are, or your reasons for visiting Kazakhstan, you’ll be sure to find a tour to fit you and take you to new places beyond your imagination.

 Kazakhstan Tourism Packages